Murali Doraiswamy

-Murali Doraiswamy is an Indian physician-scientist, psychiatrist, and professor at Duke University School of Medicine.
-He is a leading expert in the fields of neurocognitive disorders, brain aging, and precision medicine.
-Doraiswamy is widely recognized for his research on Alzheimer's disease, psychiatric disorders, and the applications of artificial intelligence in mental health care.
+P. Murali Doraiswamy is an Indian physician-scientist, professor in psychiatry, neurology and medicine at Duke University School of Medicine.
+His work focuses on the fields of precision medicine, healthy aging, and clinical applications of AI.
+Doraiswamy has contributed to the clinical development of drugs, devices and diagnostics that are in wide use in clinical medicine.
 He has authored over 400 publications and co-authored the book The Alzheimer's Action Plan.

 Early life and education

 Doraiswamy earned his Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from the University of Madras, India.
-After completing his medical education, he pursued residency training in psychiatry before joining Duke University, where he has built a distinguished career in neuroscience and clinical research.
+After completing his medical education, he pursued residency training at Duke University, where he has continued his continued his career in neuroscience and clinical research.

 Career

-Doraiswamy serves as a professor in the Departments of Psychiatry and Medicine at Duke University School of Medicine.
-He is also the director of the Neurocognitive Disorders Program and holds affiliations with the Duke Center for Applied Genomics and Precision Medicine, the Duke Institute for Brain Sciences, and the Duke Initiative for Science & Society.
+Doraiswamy serves as a professor in the Departments of Psychiatry, Neurology, and Medicine at Duke University School of Medicine.
+He is the director of the Neurocognitive Disorders Program and holds affiliations with the Duke-UNC Alzheimer’s Disease Research Center, Duke Center for the Study of Aging, the Duke Center for Applied Genomics and Precision Medicine, and the Duke Institute for Brain Sciences, and the Duke Microbiome Center.
+Doraiswamy was a visiting professor at the MIT Media Lab with the Affective Computing Research Group.

+Doraiswamy has also served as an advisor to institutions including the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the World Health Organization (WHO), and the World Economic Forum (WEF).
+He has chaired panels on brain research and innovation in mental health care.
+He has given expert testimony on suicide prevention at the US Sentate Committee on Armed Forces.

+Doraiswamy served on the Board of Directors of Baycrest Health System, including Baycrest Hospital and the Rotman Research Institute, and was Co-Chair of the Innovation Advisory Council for the Centre for Aging + Brain Health Innovation (CABHI).
+He serves on the Board of Trustees of the Live Love Laugh Foundation, a leading NGO focused on rural mental health.

 Research and publications

-His research centers on neurocognitive disorders, Brain health, and the role of artificial intelligence in psychiatry.
-At Duke University, he leads a clinical trials unit that has contributed to the development of diagnostic tests, digital biomarkers, and treatments for neurodegenerative conditions.
-His work has had a major impact on Alzheimer's disease research, depression, and cognitive resilience in aging.
+His research centers on neurocognitive disorders, brain health, and the role of artificial intelligence in medicine, human performance and wellbeing.
+At Duke University, he leads a clinical trials unit that has contributed to the development of diagnostic tests, digital biomarkers, and treatments for multiple neurological, psychiatric, and medical conditions.
+His work has had an impact on Alzheimer's disease care, mental health, and resilience in aging.

-Doraiswamy has also served as an advisor to major institutions, including the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the World Health Organization (WHO), and the World Economic Forum (WEF).
-He has chaired global panels on Brain research and innovation in mental health care.